 Books that teach different perspectives

-One way to encourage children to display empathy is to read literature examples where empathy is portrayed through a story.
+One way to encourage children to display empathy is to read literature examples that portray empathy through a story.
 One such story is The Invisible Boy by Trudy Ludwig.
 Incorporate activities centered around the book’s message of inclusion, acceptance, and compassion.

 Play the Empathy Game

-This is a game that helps students identify and develop empathy.
+This game helps students identify and develop empathy.
 Give students scenarios and have them discuss and act out how the people in the scenarios might feel.
 This printable game is included in the Empathy Curriculum.

 Empathy Concept – Someone Else’s Shoes

 Teach students what this phrase means: walking in someone else’s shoes.
 Then, have them practice putting themselves into others’ shoes to imagine how they would feel in different circumstances.
-Giving them a craftivity and writing to complete, such as the one below, while discussing this topic will enforce the idea.
+Providing them with a craftivity and writing activity to complete, such as the one below, while discussing this topic, will reinforce the idea.

 Teaching Empathy with A Wrinkled Heart

-The Wrinkled Heart is a popular poem and activity for teaching children how our feelings and behaviors affect others.
+The Wrinkled Heart” is a popular poem and activity for teaching children how their feelings and behaviors affect others.
 Give children their own heart to hold.
 Take turns saying unkind things and acts that could hurt someone’s feelings, while each time making a fold on the heart.
 After, unfold the heart and recognize the wrinkles that can’t be taken away.
-Discuss with your students what happens when they say or do certain things, and how it affects other people.
+Please discuss with your students what happens when they say or do certain things, and how these actions affect other people.
 Powerful!

 Teaching Empathy Through Classroom Inclusivity

 Building an inclusive classroom fosters compassion for others.
-Activities you can do include discussing and brainstorming ways to show compassion.
+Activities you can engage in include discussing and brainstorming ways to demonstrate compassion.
 You can make a welcome book for new students.
 Create a class contract with ideas about what a great classroom looks, sounds, and feels like.
 Host inclusive class meetings.
 The opportunities are endless!

-Empathy and social awareness are important skills to be taught in a classroom setting.
-They are easy to teach and encourage, but sometimes we forget to include activities, experiences, and lessons that allow students to practice and adopt such skills.
+Empathy and social awareness are essential skills to be taught in a classroom setting.
+They are easy to prepare and encourage, but sometimes we forget to include activities, experiences, and lessons that allow students to practice and adopt such skills.
 Take the time to focus on social-emotional learning in your classroom, and make it (and the world) a better place!

 Resources for Teaching Empathy